fassilmi/PKM-KC-Air-Quality-Monitoring/README.md

+# PKM-KC
-# PKM-KC : Air Quality Monitoring
+# Dynamic Air Quality Monitoring System Using the Internet of Flying Things Concept Based on an Unmanned Aerial Vehicle